tritonJS826/brain100/docs/email_service_local_check.md

 We use [MailHog](https://github.com/mailhog/MailHog) to test emails locally.

 Used ports:
-SMTP 1025 for sending emails
+SMTP: 1025 for sending emails

-Web UI 8025 for viewing emails in UI
+Web UI: 8025 for viewing emails in UI

 http://localhost:8000/br-general/email/send